Classrooms, Labs, Studios and Offices

 The Ford Gallery, located in Ford Hall, maintains a year-round schedule of exhibitions and artist lectures.
 It serves as a venue for the work of outside artists and graduate thesis exhibitions, as well as undergraduate and graduate student exhibitions.

-The Kresge Environmental Education Center (also known as "Fish Lake") consists of housing and dining facilities situated on 240 lovely, wooded acres on the shore of Fish Lake, near Lapeer, Michigan.
-The facility is used for classes sponsored by the Biology Department, as a research site for students in the Geology and Geography Department, for stargazing by students in the Astronomy Club, and for retreats and various events sponsored by other EMU departments and K-12 school groups.
+The Fish Lake Environmental Education Center (also known as "Fish Lake") comprises 240 lovely, wooded acres on the shore of Fish Lake, near Lapeer, Michigan and includes housing and dining facilities.
+The property is currently used for classes in the departments of Biology and Geology and Geography.
+The facility is also used as a research site by many, for stargazing by students in the Astronomy Club, and by K-12 school groups.

 In 2000, an 86-acre parcel of land near Traverse City, as well as a major endowment, were gifted to EMU from the estate of Jean Noble Parsons.
 Programming at the Center is designed to bring artists and scientists together for mutual intellectual stimulation.
 Ms. Parsons understood that artistic creativity and mental health can involve an awareness, understanding and appreciation of natural environments, and she hoped to see her property and assets used to create a special interdisciplinary approach to the study of art and science.